Group-4a/sapphire-code-sparks/README.md

 ![Deploy Production](https://github.com/STEM-C/CaSMM/workflows/Deploy%20Production/badge.svg)

 # List of all project features implemented and associated screenshots of features developed
+Our main feature is the teacher moderation view page

-## Instructions for how to run the project locally
+# Instructions for how to run the project locally

 In order to run our project run the following commands.